Dmumladz3/Epam-course-module1/modules/23. Git/Homework.md

 8. Go back to develop branch.
 9. Create branch with any name.
 Checkout on it.
 Add some styles folder with styles source inside it.
 Commit.
 10. Change your index.html.
 Add some styles inside it.
 Commit.
-11. Go to develop branch.
+11. Go to develop branch and add some text on the index.html file.
 12. Merge two new branches into develop using git merge command.
 13. Don’t delete two new branches!
 14. Merge develop into master